Loading…

 OCR-plus-AI on payslips, bank statements, ID documents, and BAS can extract values, flag inconsistencies, and pre-fill application fields.
 Combined with a pre-submission checklist, this catches the small errors that cause lender re-requests.
 Some brokers report cutting re-requests by half.

 The deal that does not settle is usually the deal that went quiet.
 AI-drafted follow-ups across the loan lifecycle — pre-approval expiry, valuation status, settlement date — keep clients informed without consuming broker time.
 Drafts go through the broker before sending.
-The same workflow handles annual reviews and refinance prompts.
+The same workflow handles annual reviews and refinance prompts — the mortgage equivalent of the recall reminders optometrists automate.

 Nothing in the NCCP or the Best Interests Duty prohibits AI.
 The duties apply to the broker, not the software.
 What that means in practice:

-Insurance brokers face a similar regime, covered in AI for insurance brokers, and the broader professional services view is in AI for professional services firms.
+Insurance brokers face a similar regime, covered in AI for insurance brokers, and heavily regulated operators like NDIS providers run the same review-and-sign-off discipline.
+The broader professional services view is in AI for professional services firms.

 You do not need a custom build.
 The market has matured.